flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/dashboard.md

 - Left:
     - Shows the currently loaded flight plan or dashes if none is loaded.
 - Right Top:
-    - Shows current METAR information for the loaded origin and destination airport.
+    - Shows current METAR information for the loaded origin and destination airports.
 - Right Bottom:
     - Moving map with your current location marked by a blue plane symbol.
     - Shows the current weather on the map.